 State Minimum Car Insurance Requirements at a Glance

 Car insurance minimums aren't one-size-fits-all.
 Each state sets its own rules for how much coverage drivers must carry — and those rules have been changing rapidly.
-In 2025 alone, California, North Carolina, Utah, and Virginia all increased their minimum liability limits, and New Jersey completed a phased increase that took effect in 2026.
-With medical costs and vehicle repair bills rising every year, staying informed about your state's minimums is more important than ever.
+In 2025, California, North Carolina, Utah, Virginia, and Massachusetts all increased their minimum liability limits.
+Hawaii and New Jersey completed major increases effective January 1, 2026.
+With medical costs and vehicle repair bills climbing every year, staying informed about your state's minimums is more important than ever.

 Below is a reference table of minimum liability limits across all 50 states.
 These are expressed as bodily injury per person / bodily injury per accident / property damage (e.g., 25/50/25 = $25,000 per person, $50,000 per accident, $25,000 property damage).